 Adding additional elements to the design like a star with the phrase "Per aspera ad astra" (To the stars through hardship) can require more room and fit nicely on the lower back.

 Celebrities are trailblazing the Latin word tattoo craze, here are a few:

-Before You Tattoo
+Check the Phrase Before You Tattoo

 Before getting your Latin word tattoo, make sure you have the correct spelling and words for your tattoo.
 It would not be cool to have a permanent tattoo that is incorrect.
-Native Latin speakers are no longer in existence, but there are plenty of Latin scholars, experts and resouces on the Latin language.
+Native Latin speakers are no longer in existence, but there are plenty of Latin scholars, experts and resources on the Latin language.
 Double check your Latin phrase before it is permanently etched onto your body.